amadeus4dev/developer-guides/docs/sdks/java-sdk.md

 Let's do something cool by calling one of our [Flight Search APIs](https://developers.amadeus.com) from your Java code.

-In order to help you, we have just created a small Maven skeleton ready to use [here](https://github.com/amadeus4dev/amadeus-java-getting-started)
+To help you get started, we have created a small [Maven skeleton](https://github.com/amadeus4dev/amadeus-java-getting-started) that is ready to use.
+[here](https://github.com/amadeus4dev/amadeus-java-getting-started)

 Let's create a class `FlightSearch.java` in the package `edu.amadeus.sdk` with the following content: